joaopedrobiu6/osiris_utils/docs/source/sim_diag.rst

 * Results maintain compatibility with visualization tools
 * Processing operations can be applied to any diagnostic type

-See the :doc:`analysis` page for specific post-processing implementations available in the package.

 Derivative Post-Processing
 ==========================